Tymeshift/QA-tests/README.md

  1. Add iframe on elements
  2. Add popup on submit button click with "Success registration" message
  3. Fix image upload
+ 4. Create issues
+ 5. Create a document with practical assessment information for the candidate